 Cats – ‘Maneki Neko’

 The lucky cat is regularly represented in talismans, and is thought to bring luck, happiness, wealth, and prosperity.
-These lucky cats are identified through their raised right paw.
-Lucky cats make for a lovely gift – if you want to find out what’s so lucky about lucky cats, our blog post takes a look at their history and what each colour and posture symbolises, so you can ensure that you’re choosing the right gift when you browse our range of lucky cats.
+These cats are identified through their raised right paw.
+They make for a lovely gift and if you want to find out what’s so lucky about lucky cats, our blog post takes a look at their history and what each colour and posture symbolises, so you can ensure that you’re choosing the right gift when you browse our range of lucky cats.